WHAT HAPPENS IN AN

 Overnight, as the laminaria begin to swell and do their job of slowly dilating the cervix, you may experience cramps similar to menstrual cramps.
 As with the dilation and curettage procedure, most abortion clinics do not have anesthesiologists on staff to fully sedate you and if they do the cost is significant.
-Most women can be given a medication to relax them, but you can expect to be awake during the procedure.
+Most women can be given medication to relax them, but you can expect to be awake during the procedure.
 It is normal to feel very intense abdominal cramping and pressure during the procedure.
-Due to the lightheadedness or weakness you feel afterwards, you are not advised to drive.
+Due to lightheadedness or weakness, you feel afterwards, you are not advised to drive.
 You may still experience cramping and heavy bleeding for up to 2 weeks after.

-A dilation and evacuation abortion can be performed up until the 24 weeks of pregnancy based on your last period.
+A dilation and evacuation abortion can be performed up until the 24 weeks of pregnancy, based on your last period.
 In some states, abortion has been legalized up to 40 weeks, which in most cases, will result in a partial birth: the baby is alive when extracted from the uterus, although severely wounded and in critical condition.

 Physical Abortion Risks: